 Author Archives: mmariposa2014

+(Go here for a copy of the final report.)
 It started with my sales plan.
-I had comfortably identified my ideal clients (women in technology — like me), and I was working on new services that would help them most.
-I had my own thoughts on the topic based … Continue reading
+I had comfortably identified my ideal clients (women in technology — like me), and I was working on new services that would help them most. … Continue reading

 This is not an article about how to arrange your home office or set up a VOIP to make client calls.
 This is about preventing your employer from revoking your ability to work from home.
 Continue reading